Croatian Skillet Chicken and Vegetables

-Easy Croatian Chicken Mushroom Pepper Skillet, a fantastic sandwich stuffing, and great on its own as a low carb meal!
+Croatian Skillet Chicken and Vegetables – with chicken, mushrooms, and peppers this is a fantastic sandwich stuffing, and great on its own as a low carb meal!

 Although the United States is a melting pot of nationalities, there are some international cuisines we don’t often enjoy in America.